-KYC and AML – What’s the Difference?
+AML & KYC – What’s the Difference?

 Broadly speaking, AML refers to all efforts involved in preventing money laundering, such as stopping criminals from becoming customers and monitoring transactions for suspicious activity.
 KYC refers to customer identification and screening, and ensuring you understand their risk to your business.
 In this way, KYC compliance helps prevent money laundering as well as fraud.

-KYC and Customer Due Diligence (CDD)
+How Does KYC Work with Customer Due Diligence (CDD)?

 Customer due diligence (CDD) is just one aspect of KYC procedures, but people often use these terms interchangeably.
 The first phase of KYC is the new customer information program.
 In this phase, you collect information about the customer during the onboarding process.